Mussaenda frondosa

 Mussaenda frondosa, commonly known as the wild mussaenda or dhobi tree, is a plant of family Rubiaceae.
 It is a shrub that grows to about 1.5-2 m tall.
 Like most other Mussaenda species, they have a bract beneath their flowers, which in this species is white in colour.

 Description

 The shrub may also grow as a scandent climber.
 The flowers are clusters of orange-yellow tubular flowers with one of their five sepals enlarged into a white petal-like form, set among pale green, oval leaves; berries follow the bloom.
 The erect, branching stem has a shrubby crown.

 Distribution

 Mussaenda frondosa is native to India, Nepal, Sri Lanka, Cambodia, Vietnam, Malaysia and Indonesia.
+It is found on Nilgiri slopes to elevations of 6000 ft.
+Justus Carl Hasskarl recorded its presence in recently cleared land in Java.